State of Shock (song)

-"State of Shock" is a 1984 single by the Jacksons, featuring frontman Michael Jackson and Mick Jagger.
-It was written by Jackson and guitarist Randy Hansen.
-The track was originally sung by Jackson as a duet with Freddie Mercury, and was later slated for the Thriller album in 1982; however, due to differing time schedules, Jackson ended up recording it with his brothers and Jagger instead.
+"State of Shock" is a 1984 single by the Jacksons and Mick Jagger.
+It was written by Michael Jackson and Randy Hansen.
+The song was originally sung by Michael Jackson as a duet with Freddie Mercury, and was later slated for the Thriller album in 1982; however, due to differing time schedules, Jackson ended up recording it with his brothers and Jagger instead.

-Song information
+Background

-"State of Shock" was the biggest hit from the Jacksons' Victory album in 1984, reaching number 3 on the US Billboard Hot 100 and number 14 on the UK Singles Chart.
-The song was originally recorded with Freddie Mercury, as Michael Jackson and Mercury had been working on several tracks at that time (1981–1983), e.g. the unreleased title track "Victory" for the eponymous album and "There Must Be More to Life Than This" from Mercury's Mr. Bad Guy (1985).
+"State of Shock" features lead vocals by Michael Jackson and Mick Jagger.
+It was The Jacksons' highest charting song from their Victory album, released in 1984; the song peaked at number 3 on the US Billboard Hot 100 and number 14 on the UK Singles Chart.
+The song was originally recorded with Freddie Mercury, as Michael Jackson and Mercury had been working on several songs at that time in 1981 including the unreleased title track "Victory" and "There Must Be More to Life Than This" from Mercury's Mr. Bad Guy album (1985).
 The final version featured lead vocals by Jackson and Mick Jagger.

 In his 1994 book Michael Jackson: Unauthorized, author Christopher Andersen described "State of Shock" as a hard rock song and added that Jagger respected Jackson's work and "eyed the phenomenal success of Thriller with envy."
-Further, he stated that Arthur Collins, then president of Rolling Stones Records, said that Jagger had become "obsessed" with Jackson and "wanted to know every detail about Jackson's life, his contract with Columbia, how the Thriller singles were selling...".
+Further, he stated that Arthur Collins, then president of Rolling Stones Records, said that Jagger had become "obsessed" with Jackson and "wanted to know every detail about Jackson's life, his contract with Epic, how the Thriller singles were selling...".
 "State of Shock" was the last top ten hit for the Jacksons, as well as their last single to be certified gold.
-Jagger performed by the song with Tina Turner for their 1985 performance at Live Aid.
+Jagger performed the song with Tina Turner for their 1985 performance at Live Aid.

 In 2002, a demo of Mercury and Jackson singing "State of Shock" was leaked online.
 In 2014, William Orbit remixed the Mercury/Jackson version for release on Queen Forever, but the song was not included.

-Although having been given a songwriting credit for the song, guitarist Randy Hansen claimed in a 2021 interview with Eddie Trunk that he did not recall having any participation at all in the song and felt that he deserved no credit.
+Guitarist Randy Hansen is often mentioned as co-writer of the song, but the credit refers to a different Randy Hansen.
+In a leaked interview for his autobiography Moonwalk, Michael Jackson told the lyrics were co-written by a 12 year old kid with the same name.
+Guitarist Randy Hansen received royalties for the song erroneously, as he explained in a 2021 interview with Eddie Trunk.

 An extended dance mix (5:41) of the song is available as a digitally remastered release.
-An instrumental clip of the song appeared on Michael's posthumous album Immortal in 2011.
+An instrumental clip of the song appeared on Jackson's posthumous album Immortal in 2011.